labilezhu/istio-insider-en/docs/source/ch0/index.md

 For complex diagrams, it is recommended to `open with draw.io`:
 - Some figure provide links to `open with draw.io` for a more interactive browser view: `*.drawio.svg`.
-  - {u}`underlined text`, links to related documentation and lines of code.
+  - <u>underlined text</u>, links to related documentation and lines of code.
   - 💡 icon on diagrams, When your mouse over, a `hover` window pops up with more information.
 For example, the contents of a configuration file.

 If you don't like draw.io, then open the SVG file by your browser.